TABLE OF CONTENTS:

 Money App: $5

 I briefly used this last year.
-If I remember correctly, they pushed installing apps to get more points.
-It was also slow to accumulate.
+If I recall, they pushed installing apps to get more points.
+It was also slow to accumulate for me.

 I have listed the following as survey sites, either because they primarily do surveys or they do them, along with other tasks.
 While some don’t seem to pay much, it adds up quickly.
 Surveys do pay decent, if you have the patience and focus to do them.
 That’s where I fall short.
 I’m working on that and will have more posted here soon.